 Koreans outraged as star becomes Russian

-AFPSEOUL--Local fans attacked South Korea skating administrators Wednesday after star speed skater Ahn Hyun-Soo — a national sporting hero and triple Olympic champion — switched his citizenship to compete for Russia.
+SEOUL--Local fans attacked South Korea skating administrators Wednesday after star speed skater Ahn Hyun-Soo — a national sporting hero and triple Olympic champion — switched his citizenship to compete for Russia.

 Ahn was reportedly disenchanted with factional infighting within the Korea Skating Union (KSU).